Tomoya Hosoda

-Tomoya Hosoda (細田 智也, Hosoda Tomoya) is a Japanese politician who, on 17 March 2017, became the first transgender male politician to be elected to office when he was elected to the city council of Iruma, Saitama.
+Tomoya Hosoda (細田 智也, Hosoda Tomoya) is a Japanese politician who, on 17 March 2017, became the first transgender male politician to be elected to office when he was elected to the city council of Iruma, Saitama.He was re-elected on March 17, 2025.

 He underwent gender confirmation surgery in 2015 at the age of 23.
 After graduating from Teikyo University, he had worked as medical technologist at a hospital in Shizuoka before he was elected.